LorenzoSiena/serverino/README.md

 # Serverino

-A simple bash script for Starting MySql XAMPP services.
+A simple bash script with GUI for starting MySql XAMPP services.